99dimitris/mediaserver/README.md

 - [Transmission](https://transmissionbt.com/) - is a feature-packed torrent client offering almost every function a torrent user will need.
 - [NZBGet](https://nzbget.net/) - is a usenet downloader, written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources.
 - [NPM](https://nginxproxymanager.com/) - is a reverse proxy management system based on an Nginx server and provides users with a clean, efficient, and beautiful web interface for easier management.
+- [Navidrome](https://www.navidrome.org/) - allows you to enjoy your music collection from anywhere, by making it available through a modern Web UI and through a wide range of third-party compatible mobile apps, for both iOS and Android devices.

 ## Requirements